piafle3005/group3/use-cases/use-case-32.md

 ### Trigger

-A request for a cities population data is sent to the organisations population information database.
+A request for world population data is sent to the organisations population information database to be used to produce the report.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population information for the given cities.
+1. Employee requests population information for the given languages.
-2. Employee requests the cities population data from the organisations' database.
+2. Employee requests the languages population data from the organisations' database.
-3. Employee extracts cities population data from the database.
+3. Employee extracts language population data from the database.
 4. Employee can share data with organisation, allowing for reports to be produced on that city.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the request for city population information is not valid.
+    1. Employee is informed that the request for world/language population information is not valid.

 ## SUB-VARIATIONS